marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## Using RNNs to improve performance
 The biggest problem with the simple model is that to predict the next word in the sentence, it only uses a single preceding word.
 If we could build a model that would remember even just a few of the preceding words there should be an improvement in its performance.
 To understand why adding memory helps, think of the following example: what words follow the word "drink"?
-You'd probably say "coffee", "beer", "soda",...
+You'd probably say that "coffee", "beer" and "soda" have a high probably of following it.
 If I told you the word sequence was actually "Cows drink", then you would completley change your answer.

 We can add memory to our model by augmenting it with a [recurrent neural network](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) (RNN), as shown below.